mpanighetti/dnd5e-kohls-laboratory/README.md

 # Alchemy Lab

-This document offers new options for the Alchemist class by balab, including the House of Abiogenesis subclass, optional base class features, and new potions and alterations.
+This document offers new options for the Alchemist class by balab, including the House of Abiogenesis subclass, optional class features, and new potions and alterations.

 ## Table of Contents